lm-sys/RouteLLM/README.md

 ```

 - `--routers` specifies the list of routers available to the server.
 For instance, here, the server is started with one available router: `mf` (see below for the list of routers).
 - `--config` specifies the path to the configuration file for the routers.
-If unspecified, the server will default to using our best-performing configuration (see [Configuration](#configuration) section)
+If unspecified, the server will default to using our best-performing configuration (see [Configuration](#configuration) for details).

 For most use-cases, **we recommend the `mf` router** as we have evaluated it to be very strong and lightweight.

-When making a request to the server, clients specify which router and what cost threshold to use for each request using the `model` field in the following format `router-[ROUTER NAME]-[THRESHOLD]`.
-For instance, using a `model` of `router-mf-0.5` specifies that the request should be routed using the `mf` router with a cost threshold of 0.5.
+When making a request to the server, clients specify the router and cost threshold to use for each request using the `model` field in the following format `router-[ROUTER NAME]-[THRESHOLD]`.
+For instance, using a `model` of `router-mf-0.5` specifies that the request should be routed using the `mf` router with a threshold of 0.5.

 ### Threshold Calibration